 Is There a Shortage of HVAC Technicians?

-Qualified HVAC technicians are in high demand because of an industry shortage of labor.
-This discrepancy is the result of several factors, like a higher rate of retirement and competition from other industries.
+Experienced HVAC technicians are increasingly sought after because of the current shortage in the industry.
+This shortage is because of several things, like a higher rate of retirement and competition from other industries.
 It's also more likely for young people to start pursuing college degrees rather than a licensed trade like HVAC.

 Is HVAC a Hard Career?